 The world that we live in today has turned what we eat into an industry.
 It is no longer the simple and basic function or practice that humans were designed to engage in to live.
 This is what I believe is the ROOT of the problem.
 All things are no longer equal: food is no longer JUST food.
-There are emotional components, there is “science” behind what we should or should not eat, there are chemicals, there is processing and then their is advertising/marketing.
-Food is never what we think it is, and because of that very process, no one diet, no one way of eating is going to be right for everyone.
+There are emotional components, there is “science” behind what we should or should not eat, there are chemicals, there is the processing of food, and then there is advertising/marketing.
+Food is never what we think it is.
+Because of this, no one diet, no one way of eating is going to be right for everyone.

 I believe that we all must SIMPLIFY.
-Get back to the very basic of the basics, meaning we eat food that has been grown with care, love and within the very natural symbiosis of the entire ecosystem around it.
+Get back to the very basic of the basics.
+We must eat food that has been grown with care and love, and within the very natural symbiosis of the entire ecosystem around it.
 What that means is that we have to rediscover our roots and the basic human relationship with food and the earth.
-We must understand how food is made, where it comes from and how every purchase we make, shapes the very industry around us.
+We must understand how food is made, where it comes from, and how every purchase we make, shapes the very industry around us.
 We are now voting with our dollar.

-So how do we Apply that to our Lives?
+How do we Apply this to our Lives?

-These might seem like a lot of questions to be conscious of and many of them you might not know the answer to, but the awareness is KEY.
-We must begin knowing, truly knowing, what we are putting into our bodies and the best way to do that is to educate yourself and to invest in your food.
+These might seem like a lot of questions to be conscious of, and many of them you might not know the answer to, but the awareness is KEY.
+We must begin knowing, truly knowing, what we are putting into our bodies.
+The best way to do this is to educate yourself and to invest in your food.

 The bottom line about diets is that they are simply a new way of complicating something that is SIMPLE.
-We must eat food that is clean, treated well, grown well, unprocessed and consume it as close to the day that it was harvested.
-Therefore we reduce and eliminate foods that have travelled from far (therefore reducing the environmental impact), have been sitting on shelves, and therefore are not fresh.
+We must eat food that is clean, treated well, grown well and unprocessed.
+We must consume it as close to the day that it was harvested.
+We reduce and eliminate foods that have traveled from afar (therefore reducing the environmental impact), have been sitting on shelves, and therefore are not fresh.
 The point is that all foods can be reduced to these simple practices.
-No matter what “diet” you choose if they do not follow these guidelines, then they are not going to be the best choice.
+No matter what “diet” you choose, if it does not follow these guidelines, then its are not going to be the best choice.

 Once you look at food in this light, the rest becomes much easier.
-A vegan diet filled with processed soy, fake meat, processed carbs, soda and frozen pesticide-laden fruits and vegetables is not healthier than a diet consisting of farm-fresh, free range eggs, raw milk, and just picked fruits and vegetables.
-We MUST stop looking at food as what diet does it fit into and look at it as how it fits into nature and the natural human process of eating real food.
+A vegan diet filled with processed soy, fake meat, processed carbs, soda and frozen pesticide-laden fruits and vegetables is not healthier than a diet consisting of farm-fresh, free range eggs, raw milk, and freshly picked fruits and vegetables.
+We MUST stop looking at food as what diet does it fit into, and start looking at it as how it fits into nature and the natural human process of eating real food.
 Each “diet” has its positives and negatives, and that is simply because they are always trying to put everything into this scientific box.
 Guess what?
 Humans did not get put on this earth with a manual on how to eat.
-That is because everything on this earth is already in its perfect state when we do not mettle in its processes.
+Everything on this earth is already in its perfect state when we do not mettle in its processes.
 The closer to its original state the better.

 In regards to whether people should eat animal products or not has only become a highly controversial topic because meat, fish and dairy, are no longer just meat, fish and dairy.
-Even the so-called “Organic” kinds are not necessarily, and often NOT, really organic.
+Even so-called “Organic” foods are not necessarily as pure as you might think.
 Furthermore, humans used to have to actually HUNT for their game, and therefore only ate meat sparingly.
 Today’s conditions are no longer that way.
 As a result, humans are consuming higher and higher amounts of a food that they used to only eat occasionally, and the majority of it is toxic.
 This leads to all of the diseases, cancers and chronic symptoms that plague the world today.

-This brings ahead the second main point to consider: Toxicity.
-The water, the air, the soil and therefore our bodies are witnessing their highest levels of toxicity every known to man, and therefore we must look to food sources that are the LEAST toxic.
+The next thing to consider is the toxicity of our food.
+The water, air, soil and therefore our bodies are witnessing their highest levels of toxicity every known to man, and therefore we must look to food sources that are the LEAST toxic.
 What that means is that you must not only look for Organic, you must look to a source that you TRUST.
 Believe it or not, organic food is a HUGE industry on the rise, and much like the rest of the conventional food industry, it must cut corners in order to keep up with the demand.
 As a result, you are no longer always getting what you think you are paying for, and that is, toxin-free, nutrient dense food.
 This is where purchasing from your local farmer is IDEAL and this is why we must begin including superfoods.
 Superfoods contain the highest density of nutrients of all the foods, and because we can no longer rely on our typical fruits, vegetables and grains for nutrients and antioxidants, we must look to these foods to fill that void.
 Furthermore, the majority of superfoods are still held to high standards, are not being grown on a massive scale, and therefore their quality is still in tact in the majority of cases.

 With that said, we are not only looking at what food is providing us energetically, but also how we relate to that food.
-If you are a strung out vegan raw foodist who is constantly stressed and neurotic about being perfect and pure (yes, I have been that person), than you most likely are never going to be healthier than the calm, centered person eating the chicken and eggs that he grew with his own blood, sweat and tears on his sustainable, organic farm.
+If you are a strung out vegan raw foodist who is constantly stressed and neurotic about being perfect and pure (yes, I have been that person), than you most likely are never going to be healthier than the calm, centered person eating the chicken and eggs that he grew on his organic farm.
 You must always form a HEALTHY relationship with your food that is centered on the pure essence of nourishing, not feeding in order to truly reap the benefits that healthy food can provide you.